goukenn/balafon-formatters/README.md

 # balafon generic formatters

-match : string or regex data - if string will be converted to regex with i case
+match : string or regex data - if string will be converted to regex.

 ## usage